jenpetsmit/jenpetsmit.github.io/docs/webcrawler.md

 # Web Crawler for YouTube Videos for the [NCBI Sequence Read Archive](https://www.youtube.com/@NLMNIH/search?query=sra)

-Using a book from my library called, "[Mining Social Media](https://socialdata.site/)," I learned how to create a .csv of YouTube videos.
+Using a book from my library called, [_Mining Social Media_](https://socialdata.site/), I learned how to create a .csv of YouTube videos.
 Coincidently, on my work project they wanted to know how many videos our project has on YouTube.
 I adapted the code to produce the .csv.

 [nlm_sra.py](https://github.com/jenpetsmit/jenpetsmit.github.io/blob/main/docs/webcrawlerpython.py)